calebschoepp/caleb-www/content/blog/year-in-review-2021.md

 1. **To Sleep in a Sea of Stars** — one of the most compelling science fiction books I've read.
 Paolini's visions of ship minds and augmented reality are riveting.
 2. **The Psychology of Money** — as far as I'm concerned this book is a must read.
 It seriously changed how I think about my risk tolerances for investing.
-3. **Cloud Atlas** — this is worth reading for the unique narrative structure alone.
-Spoiler alert: Think Russian nesting doll.
+3. **Cloud Atlas** — this is worth reading for the unique narrative structure alone (think Russian nesting doll).
 4. **Crypto Theses for 2022** — stumbled across this in an email newsletter and then spent the next two days chained to my desktop reading it like a madman.
 It sold me on NFTs with this quote, "If a big part of our future lives are spent living in global, virtual, interconnected worlds (the metaverse), then NFTs are some of the primary building blocks for everything in that world".
 5. **Foundation series** — a classic series that comes highly recommended.
 Fascinating to follow the thread of the Foundation through a century spanning history.
 6. **Bird Box** — a terrifying read.
 Way better than the movie.
 A story about wearing blindfolds deserves to be read, not watched 🤦.
-7. **Real-World Cryptography** — I read this on the beaches of Mexico while sipping piña coladas of all places.
+7. **Real-World Cryptography** — of all places I read this on the beaches of Mexico while sipping piña coladas.
 Cryptography is still a complex and risk-laden field but this book primed me with enough of the basics that I feel prepared to navigate it anyways.
 8. **The Wealthy Barber** — this was probably the fourth time I've read the book, but I always learn something new.
 It's outdated in parts but the core message still holds water.
 9. **Operating Systems: Three Easy Pieces** — this book unlocked a big part of the modern computing environment for me.
 I love peeling back layers of abstraction and seeing how something works underneath.
 10. **The Mom Test** — an indie hackers classic.
-For the most part it lives up to the hype and provides you with some solid mental models for customer conversations.
+For the most part it lives up to the hype and provides you with some solid mental models for customer conversations and product discovery.

 # Top 10 Podcasts